 Students who live in the South Bristol area are able to apply for a space on the South Bristol Bus.
-For more information please contact cvsbus@chewvalleyschool.co.uk
+As the bus is currently full with a waiting list you should consider other transport options.
+For more information and to express your interest in the school bus waiting list please contact cvsbus@chewvalleyschool.co.uk

-Any student who misses his or her bus at the end of school should report immediately to the member of staff on duty so that appropriate action may be taken.
+Any student who misses their bus at the end of school should report immediately to the member of staff on duty so that appropriate action may be taken.